Professional Self-Attitude Questionnaire Test

 4/9

-Professional Self-Blame (PS)
+Professional Self-Blame (PSB)

 Assesses the tendency to self-criticize and blame oneself for professional setbacks and perceived failures.